RedDot-3ND7355/BnS-Buddy/README.md

 Change Log:

+Version 5.8.7.9
++ Added: Priority boost when focusing BnS Game Process
++ Removed: Removed the popups after updating Buddy for changes made to settings.ini
++ Fixed Bug: Starting BnS Buddy with game killer check on would prevent it from working

 Version 5.8.7.7
 + Fixed Bug: Refreshing addons would only remove 1-2 from the list instead of all modified items